aborroy/alfresco-transform-service-prometheus/README.md

 >> Note this is a sample deployment designed for education purposes.
 When using Alfresco Transform Service in real world, additional requirements should impact in the design of the final deployment.

+Docker Images from [quay.io](https://quay.io/organization/alfresco) are used, since this product is only available for Alfresco Enterprise customers.
+If you are Enterprise Customer or Partner but you are still experimenting problems to download Docker Images, contact [Alfresco Hyland Support](https://community.hyland.com) in order to get required credentials and permissions.

 ## Using

 ```